native-land-digital/next-nld/README.md

 - Add last updated date in Mapbox updating research section (for clarity)
 - Set up a redirect from `https://native-land.ca/wp-json/nativeland/v1/api/index.php` to `/api/index.php` for POST requests (poly-in-poly)
 - Consolidating API code with helper functions (instead of duplicating)
+- Weird name for prod tileset

 Junior:
 - Adding links to social media to footer
-- Adding modal to front page map
 - Mobile layout
 - Replacing all common strings with internationalized strings
 - Move over all English translations (template is at `en/about/how-it-works.json5`)